-In the early morning hours of March 22, 2019, Adrian Velasco was driving in the westbound lanes of Summit Avenue near the intersection of Summit Avenue and Dundee Avenue in Elgin when he left the westbound lanes and caused a collision with a Nissan Altima.
+In the early morning hours of March 22, 2019, a driver in the westbound lanes of Summit Avenue near the intersection of Summit Avenue and Dundee Avenue in Elgin left the westbound lanes and caused a collision with a Nissan Altima.
 The 26-year-old woman and 30-year-old man in the Nissan Altima were both killed.

-Subsequently, Mr. Velasco was charged in Kane County with four counts of aggravated DUI resulting in death, two counts of aggravated DUI causing great bodily harm, two counts of aggravated DUI while driving without insurance, and two counts of reckless homicide – according to a story by CBS Chicago on this tragic and fatal crash.
+Subsequently, the driver was charged in Kane County with four counts of aggravated DUI resulting in death, two counts of aggravated DUI causing great bodily harm, two counts of aggravated DUI while driving without insurance, and two counts of reckless homicide – according to a story by CBS Chicago on this tragic and fatal crash.

 For a free legal consultation, call (312) 598-0739

 Auto Accident Fatalities in Illinois by the Numbers